Laser written waveguides to the sample edge

-Where $\rho$ and $\theta$ are the normalised radial and azimuthal coordinates in the pupil plane.
-It is seen that as the gap $g$ decreases the normalised focal intensity ($I/I_0$) drops to a minimum of a quarter when located directly at the substrate edge.
+Where $\rho$ and $\theta$ are the normalized radial and azimuthal coordinates in the pupil plane.
+More details on the simulation in Fig 1(b) are provided in the Supplementary Information (SI) Fig. S1 It is seen that as the gap $g$ decreases the normalized focal intensity ($I/I_0$) drops to a minimum of a quarter when located directly at the substrate edge.
 At this point, not only is half the incident light not effectively contributing to the focus, as it is refracted by the side interface, but also the associated amplitude aberration doubles the focal area due to the reduction in effective NA, leading to the factor of four reduction in focal intensity.
 Also noticeable is that when using higher NA lenses, the edge aberration becomes prominent further from the edge of the substrate, due to the higher angle focusing and larger beam area at the top surface.
 Similarly, at greater depths inside the substrate the edge aberration reduces the focal intensity at greater distances from the edge.
-As an example, for a typical focusing NA of 0.5 and at a depth of 200$\mu$um in glass, the focal intensity is reduced to 0.75$I_0$ at a distance of 70$\mu$m from the edge and 0.5$I_0$ at 40$\mu$m.
-The waveguide fabrication is consequently drastically affected in this region, which has a significant effect on transmission when butt-coupling with external optical fibre, hence, an additional polishing step is required.
+As an example, for a typical focusing NA of 0.5 and at a depth of 200 $\mu$m in glass, the focal intensity is reduced to 0.75$I_0$ at a distance of 70$\mu$m from the edge and 0.5$I_0$ at 40$\mu$m.
+The waveguide fabrication is consequently drastically affected in this region, which has a significant effect on transmission when butt-coupling with external optical fiber; hence, an additional polishing step is required.